-Ever wondered how to be an extra in a movie, TV show, commercials, music videos, theater production and other cool gigs that would put you in the limelight?
+Ever wondered how to be a movie extra, or in TV shows, commercials, music videos, theater productions, and other cool productions?

-Want to be the next Andrew McClay, who most Game Of Thrones fans would call the “Best Stark Solider” or “best extra of all time”?
+Want to be the next Andrew McClay, who most Game Of Thrones fans would call the “Best Stark Solider”?

-Will there be a movie crew filming in your town soon and is already calling for extras to sign up?
+Will there be a movie filming in your town soon that’s already calling for extras to sign up?

 This video will show you the simplest and fastest way to make money online today.
 Watch it for free right now.

-If you love everything about the entertainment industry and want to try your luck with movie extra jobs, you’ll definitely enjoy this post…
+If you love everything about the entertainment industry and want to try your luck with movie extra jobs, this post is for you.

-Known as “atmosphere,” or “background actor,” an extra is someone who adds to a scene (whether in a movie, TV show, or any production).
-These extras often have non-speaking characters and just pass by main characters, stay in the background, or serve as one person in a crowd (army scene, basketball game crowd, etc.).
+Known as “atmosphere,” or “background actor,” an extra is someone who adds life and authenticity to a scene in a movie, TV show, stage, or any other production.
+These extras often have non-speaking characters and just pass by main characters, stay in the background, or serve as one person in a crowd.

-The best thing about movie extra jobs is that you wouldn’t really have to audition for a role.
+The best thing about movie extra jobs is that you don’t really have to audition for a role.